 The Jeffrey Skoll Combined BASc/MBA Program allows qualified and selected students in the Faculty of Applied Science and Engineering to complete both a BASc and an MBA in a reduced time.
 Students will be admitted to the program prior to entering their fourth year of studies in the BASc program.
-Interested students should contact the Registrar's Office early in the Third Year to obtain important information including application deadlines.
+Interested students should contact the Rotman School of Management.